-- (a) Ownership interests presented reflect the Company's stated ownership interest or if applicable, the Company's final profit-sharing interest after receipt of any preferred returns based on the venture's distribution priorities. - (b) The Metropolitan Downtown Columbia was in a deficit position of \$9.4 million at June 30, 2023, and \$9.0 million at December 31, 2022, and presented in Accounts payable and other liabilities in the Condensed Consolidated Balance Sheets. - (c) M.flats/TEN.M was in a deficit position of \$2.5 million at June 30, 2023, and \$1.8 million at December 31, 2022, and presented in Accounts payable and other liabilities in the Condensed Consolidated Balance Sheets. - (d) For these equity method investments, various provisions in the venture operating agreements regarding distributions of cash flow based on capital account balances, allocations of profits and losses, and preferred returns may result in the Company's economic interest differing from its stated interest or final profit-sharing interest.
-For these investments, the Company recognizes income or loss based on the venture's distribution priorities, which could fluctuate over time and may be different from its stated ownership or final profit-sharing interest. - (e) Classified as a VIE; however, the Company is not the primary beneficiary and accounts for its investment in accordance with the equity method.
-Refer to discussion below for additional information. - (f) Other equity investments represent investments not accounted for under the equity method.
+(a) Ownership interests presented reflect the Company's stated ownership interest or if applicable, the Company's final profit-sharing interest after receipt of any preferred returns based on the venture's distribution priorities.

+(b) The Metropolitan Downtown Columbia was in a deficit position of \$9.4 million at September 30, 2023, and \$9.0 million at December 31, 2022, and presented in Accounts payable and other liabilities in the Condensed Consolidated Balance Sheets.

+(c) M.flats/TEN.M was in a deficit position of \$2.2 million at September 30, 2023, and \$1.8 million at December 31, 2022, and presented in Accounts payable and other liabilities in the Condensed Consolidated Balance Sheets.

+(d) For these equity method investments, various provisions in the venture operating agreements regarding distributions of cash flow based on capital account balances, allocations of profits and losses, and preferred returns may result in the Company's economic interest differing from its stated interest or final profitsharing interest.
+For these investments, the Company recognizes income or loss based on the venture's distribution priorities, which could fluctuate over time and may be different from its stated ownership or final profit-sharing interest.

+(e) Classified as a VIE; however, the Company is not the primary beneficiary and accounts for its investment in accordance with the equity method.
+Refer to discussion below for additional information.

+(f) These investments were impaired as part of the Seaport impairment recognized in the current period.
+Refer to specific investment discussion below and Note 4 - Impairment for additional details.

+(g) Other equity investments represent investments not accounted for under the equity method.
 The Company elected the measurement alternative as these investments do not have readily determinable fair values.
 There were no impairments, or upward or downward adjustments to the carrying amounts of these securities either during current year or cumulatively.
-As of June 30, 2023, Other equity investments primarily includes \$10.0 million of warrants, which represents cash paid by the Company for the option to acquire additional ownership interest in Jean-Georges Restaurants.
+As of September 30, 2023, Other equity investments primarily includes \$10.0 million of warrants, which represents cash paid by the Company for the option to acquire additional ownership interest in Jean-Georges Restaurants.
 Refer to discussion below for additional details.